tbebekis/AspNetCore-9x-Mvc-Template/MvcApp/Docs/DependencyInjection.md

 # Dependency Injection

+> This text is part of a group of texts describing an [Asp.Net Core MVC template project](ReadMe.md).

 [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) is a subtle matter.

 A dependency is an object that a client object depends on, in order to operate.
 A code mechanism **injects** the dependency object to the client object.